 - Maximizes your ability to get hits.

 Check the spelling and grammar of your Curriculum Vitae.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your Curriculum Vitae, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your Curriculum Vitae, bring it to a professional for assistance.

 - "fill in the blanks" resume writing software.